macktropolis/j211ty/README.md

 1. Open `src/_data/site.json` and adjust the values to your details.

-1. Review the [styling documentation](https://5t3ph.github.io/html-sass-jumpstart/) for the included minimal Sass framework, particularly the theme variables, to quickly customize the starter.

-1. Edit `_includes/home.njk` to change the home page - including changing the template type if desired - and then create content within `_pages` using any templating format you prefer to add content.

-1. Check out the [About page](https://11ty-netlify-jumpstart.netlify.app/about/) for expanded details on included features of this starter.

-1. Review the [11ty documentation](https://11ty.dev) to more deeply apply customizations, including adding custom data sources and reviewing what template languages are available.
+2. Review the [11ty documentation](https://11ty.dev) to more deeply apply customizations, including adding custom data sources and reviewing what template languages are available.

 ### Is Netlify hosting required?

-It's not required, but highly recommended, and is also how the build process is setup to run against.
+It's not required, but highly recommended.
+The build process is setup to run using Netlify.

 ## Development Scripts